PinkKaro/hello-world/README.md

 # hello-world
-getting started with hello world
+getting started with hello world a spring boot application

-Some changes - basic ones
+Have modified the pom.xml, adding maven-compiler-plugin version 3.3

-I'm getting started with github today....
+And the build was also successful in TeamCity!
+Jieppi!!